longhorn/website/content/docs/1.5.0/best-practices.md

 > **Note:** This field will overwrite the above setting for the specified node.

-The `Guaranteed Engine Manager CPU` and `Guaranteed Replica Manager CPU` settings are now deprecated and replaced by the `Guaranteed Instance Manager CPU` setting.
-For a system upgraded from older versions, Longhorn v1.5.x will still include these fields to support older engine and replica instance managers serving attached volumes.

 Refer to [Guaranteed Instance Manager CPU](../references/settings/#guaranteed-instance-manager-cpu) for more details.

 ## StorageClass